Menu Close

 • I retired because the word “retire” is a better word than “quit.”
 I don’t want to be known as a quitter.
 I was told my whole life by my peers that God hates quitters.
 I can still hear the scathing words of Tom Malone and Jack Hyles ringing in my ears as they skinned quitters alive in their sermons.
 So I use the word retire but, truth be told, I have just plain quit.

 • Changing theology.
 My theology is undergoing a complete and thorough overhaul.
 I entered the ministry as a Fundamentalist Baptist.
 I have become, over time, progressive in my thinking and I now identify with liberal causes and beliefs.
 I am not the man I once was, but neither am I the man I want to be.
-As my friend Tammy Schoch told me recently, “it is normal in mid-age to reevaluate one’s beliefs and to readjust or change your beliefs accordingly.”
+As my friend Tammy Schoch told me, “it is normal in mid-age to reevaluate one’s beliefs and to readjust or change your beliefs accordingly.”

 • Thomas Merton and Wendell Berry.
 These two writers have fundamentally changed how I look at the world and how I view my place in it.
 I have come to realize that I spent most of my adult life wasting my time with a religion that made no difference in the world I live in and a religion I have increasingly come to believe doesn’t do much to prepare us for the next life either.

-• The meaninglessness of vast parts of American Christianity.
+• The meaninglessness and emptiness of vast parts of American Christianity.
 I now realize that most of what we do in Christianity doesn’t amount to much of anything.
 We seem to spend most of our time and effort making sure we have things to spend most of our time and effort on.
 We collect money so we can spend the money so we can collect money so we can spend the money . . . it seems that much of our work is simply done to keep the Titanic floating.
 Little progress is made in truly making a difference in the world.

 • Changing understanding of the Bible.
 I started out in the ministry as a King James-Only, every-word-of-the-Bible-is-inerrant believer.
 I have come to understand that such a belief is not only unsustainable theologically but is absolutely irrational.
-I no longer use the Bible as a science or history textbook and I no longer need to read any particular systematic theology into the text in order to enjoy reading the Bible.
+I no longer use the Bible as a science or history textbook, and I no longer need to read any particular systematic theology into the text to enjoy reading the Bible.
 I simply enjoy reading the Biblical narrative for its own sake.
 It now speaks to me in ways I never thought possible.

 • Meeting people of other religious faiths or no faith at all.
 I was blessed with Catholic daughters-in-law.
 They forced me to come to terms with my deep-seated hatred for any religion but my own.
 As you may well know, we Baptists hate Catholics.
 The big change for me was when I attended a Midnight Christmas mass with my wife and some of our children.
 What a beautiful and powerful service.
 It shook my bigoted bones right down to my core.

 • For mental health reasons.
-I came to the realization that I was full of fear and regret.
+I came to see that I was full of fear and regret.
 I feared God and I regretted wasting my life serving a deity I only served out of fear.
 No matter how perfect I was, no matter how much I did, I simply couldn’t meet God’s standard (or that of the men who spoke for God).
 I despaired for my life.
 I have since been introduced to a God who loves and has mercy and who does not use fear in his dealings with his children.

 • For my kids and grandkids.
 I want to know my kids and grandkids.
 I want to be more than just a religious guru to them.
 I want to be able to enjoy THIS life with them without everything revolving around the NEXT life.
-I struggle with the “dad doesn’t go to Church any more” . . . but I hope in time I can have a relationship with my kids and grandkids that doesn’t revolve around religion.
+I struggle with “Dad doesn’t go to Church anymore” . . . but I hope in time I can have a relationship with my kids and grandkids that doesn’t revolve around religion.
 Yes, I still want to talk about God, but I also want to enjoy the day-to-day things of life and I want to share those things with my kids and grandkids.

 • Guilt.
 This is the biggest problem I face — guilt over how I have lived my life, how I wasted my life, and how I hurt my family.
 I am sure some pious soul is going to tell me “Get over it and move on with life.”
 I wish I could, but I can’t.
 Until I can come to terms with the past 30 or 40 years, I cannot move forward from here.
 I am sure my wife is tired of me living in 1985 or 1994, but I must resolve the issues that plague me before I can move forward.
-I am making progress in this area and I plan to start on a book in the new year titled “From Eternity to Here.”
-Several people, I respect greatly have suggested that writing a book might be cathartic, just what I need to move my life forward.(I still want to write a book, but I fear physically it is an impossible goal.)
+I am making progress in this area.

 • I simply don’t want to be in the ministry anymore.
 I have no desire for it and I do not want to give the requisite time necessary to be a “good” pastor.
 I believe I still have good teaching skills and I have a sincere desire to be a help to others, but I do not want to exercise my gifts in a traditional Church setting.
 I have wasted enough time already and I don’t want to waste anymore.

 I could pastor a church tomorrow if I wanted to.
 Thousands of churches are without pastors.
 Most of them don’t deserve to have another pastor.
-They have chewed up and spit out the previous 20 pastors and they will do the same to the next one.
-Quite frankly, many Churches just need to die.
-As I look back at how willing I was to sacrifice so small Churches could have a “full time” pastor, I am ashamed of myself.
-Living on food stamps, with my kids wearing hand-me-down clothes, all so people could say “we have a full-time pastor and he has kids” The most I ever made in the ministry, counting housing, salary and reimbursements, was $26,000.
+They have chewed up and spit out the previous twenty pastors and they will do the same to the next one.
+Quite frankly, many churches just need to die.
+As I look back at how willing I was to sacrifice so small churches could have a “full time” pastor, I am ashamed of myself.
+Living on food stamps, with my kids wearing hand-me-down clothes, all so people could say “We have a full-time pastor and he has kids” The most I ever made in the ministry, counting housing, salary, and reimbursements, was $26,000.
 While everyone else progressed economically, my family was supposed to settle for welfare wages and a chicken or two.
 I never pastored a church that took it upon themselves to offer me a raise.
 I had to ask, and often plead and beg, to get a raise.
 I saw their cars and houses.
 I saw their material stores, yet I was just supposed to sing “Oh how I love Jesus, thank you for keeping me poor.”

 The most prosperous times of my life came when I was bi-vocational.
 I managed restaurants, sold insurance, delivered newspapers, pumped gas, and managed government grant programs.
 In retrospect, I should have always been bi-vocational.
 I should not have allowed the church to keep me poor.
-My problem was that I could never do anything half-way.
+My problem was that I could never do anything half way.
 I still can’t.
 So while I worked a full-time secular job, I also worked the church job full-time.
 I often worked 60 or 70 hours a week, rarely taking a day off.
 Vacations?
 We only took them if I was preaching a conference somewhere.
 Dates with my wife?
 Only if there was a church outing to go to.

 I realize some of this sounds like the grousing of a bitter old man.
 I shall plead guilty to that charge.
 I am bitter at times, and as the Dixie Chicks said “I am not ready to make nice.”
 I fully accept my own culpability in the affairs of my life.
-I write for the sake of my family and for the sake of my own mental health.
+I write for the sake of my family and the sake of my mental health.
 I also write this as a warning to young pastors who are tempted to take the same path I took.

 My big breakthrough is pretty simple.
 I have come to the place where I don’t give a shit about what others think of me or what I believe.
 I don’t give a shit that you are upset that I wrote the word shit.
 Shit.
 Shit.
 Shit.
 I simply don’t care.
-Things matter to me, but what someone thinks of me personally or what they think of my beliefs, I don’t care.
+Things matter to me, but what someone thinks of me personally or what they think of my beliefs, I couldn’t care less.
 It has been liberating to be delivered from the judgments of others.

 Have you said WOW yet?
 I heard you!
 Let me paraphrase Thomas Merton.
 People were upset with Merton because his beliefs were always changing, always in motion.
 He said he frustrated his critics because just when they thought they had him pinned down on an issue, they found out he had already move on to something else.